amvro23/adsorption/README.md

        67.25473634, 67.266584  ])
 ```
 ## Arrhenius
-After finding the best kinetic model, the equation is applied to the data obtained at 3 to 4 different temperatures (at least) in order to create the following object, where x represents the temperatures in which adsorption tests were performed and y represents the k value of the best kinetic model at the same temperatures.
+After finding the best kinetic model, the equation is applied to the data obtained at 3 to 4 different temperatures (at least) in order to create the following object, where x represents the temperatures in which adsorption tests were performed and y represents the k value of the best kinetic model at the corresponding temperatures.
 In this example Bangham model was the best to describe the process of CO2 adsorption.
   ```Python
 df_kin = pd.DataFrame({'Value':[0.00478, 0.00583, 0.00728, 0.01956],
                       'Temperature':[298.15, 308.15, 323.15, 373.15]})